 It is on my to-do list to try punching a stack of ordinary notebook paper and try adding that to my Happy Planner, too.
 I am not sure how that will work out; I already have reservations that notebook paper might turn out to be too flimsy.
 But it is on my to-do list to try it and see what will happen.
 Either way, once I get around to that, I will report back and let you know how it goes.

-I ordered a pack of ordinary college-ruled notebook paper from Target.
-I cut about 30 sheets of this notebook paper down to the size of my Classic Happy Planner.
+I started with a pack of ordinary college-ruled notebook paper and cut about 30 sheets of this notebook paper down to the size of my Classic Happy Planner.
 Then I punched all the notebook paper pages with the Happy Planner 9-Hole punch to give them the edge needed for inserting onto the Happy Planner discs.
 I added this paper to my Happy Planner and then set about seeing how it would work out.

 I tested to see if it would fall out, and it didn’t.